-Reasons: To add a footnote to the fixed service allocation in support of a worldwide HAPS identification in the 38-39.5 GHz band.
+Reasons: To add a footnote to the fixed service allocation in support of a worldwide HAPS designation in the 38-39.5 GHz band.

-ADD USA/1.14/17
+ADD USA/1.14/22

 5.G114 The allocation to the fixed service in the band 38-39.5 GHz is designated for worldwide use by high-altitude platform stations (HAPS).
 Such use of the fixed-service allocation by HAPS is limited to the ground-to-HAPS direction.